B9KGF/Katataxi/README.md

 *   **Official Status:** This software has been handed off to the Hellenic Army (Artillery Training Center) for internal maintenance and integration.
 *   **Updates:** This public repository is **frozen** and will not receive updates regarding future changes in conscription legislation.
 *   **Liability:** This tool is for demonstration and portfolio purposes only.
 For official conscription calculations, always consult [stratologia.gr](https://www.stratologia.gr) or your local Conscription Service.
+*   **License & Usage:** This source code is released under the **GNU GPLv3** license to ensure transparency and credit.
+However, as the operational version is maintained by the Hellenic Army, this repository is intended primarily as a technical portfolio reference.

 ---
 _Developed by George Karathanasopoulos | 2025_